List of Teenage Mutant Ninja Turtles characters: Tokka and Rahzar

 In the comic series published by IDW, Tokka and Rahzar appear as two of Old Hob's mutant creations.
 He was to sell them as "recruits" to Karai and the Foot Clan.

-Kitsune

-Kitsune is an ancient Japanese witch who is allied with the Shredder.
-She is the youngest member of her family the pantheon and the sister of Rat King her goal was to resurrect her father the Dragon to untie her family and destroy humanity in the process.
-She and Shredder are lovers as shown by their sincere affection towards one another.
+Chrome Dome

+Chrome Dome is a robotic member of the Foot Clan.

+Chrome Dome first appeared in the 1987 animated series voiced by Peter Renaday.
+He first appears in the episode "Planet of the Turtleoids", in which he is built by Shredder to supervise the Foot Soldiers in the construction of the Technodrome Mark-II.
+He is destroyed by the Turtles by disabling a main chip on his back.
+He returns in the episode "Night of the Rogues", only to be destroyed by Casey Jones.

+A series of Chrome Dome robots appear in the 2012 series, voiced by Nolan North.
+They are modeled after Chris Bradford's dark ninja outfit.

-Shredder Elites
+Foot Elites

-The Shredder Elites are the elite squads of the Shredder in the Mirage and IDW comics.
-The Shredder Elite also appears in the 2003 series.
+The Foot Elites are the elite squads of Shredder in the Mirage and IDW comics.
+The Foot Elite also appears in the 2003 animated series.